- Bras d'Or Lake

 Called “Poqtewktekenk” by the Mi’kmaq, Gillis Brook empties MacDonalds Lake and Gillis Lake into the Bras d’Or.
 There are two waterfalls at this site, one on either side of the bridge.
 For the lower falls, which are the only falls accessible to the public, follow any of the numerous trails on the downstream side of the bridge.

 Getting There: From Sydney, take exit 6W off HWY125, southwards onto HWY4.
 Follow this road 13km and turn right onto HWY216 towards Eskasoni.
 Turn right again, after 1.9km, onto Gillis Lake Road.
 Proceed north on this road for 3.5km, until you come to a dip in the road and the bridge over Gillis Brook.
 Park before the bridge off the side of the road.

 This is an exceptionally scenic area of steep and humid river canyons, hardwood forests, highland barrens and a 60ft waterfall!
 It encompasses one of the last relatively large tracts of intact Acadian forests in the Bras d’Or Lake watershed.

-Getting There: Highway 105 to Waycobah and/or Nyanza.
+Getting There: Highway 105 to Wagmatcook.
 Take the Humes Rear Rd and park at the end of it near the modern building and baseball field.
 Start the first 3km of the trail is the continuation of the Humes Rear Rd as it becomes narrower and ultimately an ATV/ snowmobile trail.

 6. North River Falls